masaeedu/halfsp/README.md

 ## goals

 As the name suggests, this project is a temporary hack.
 Specifically, it is intended to work around limitations in GHC recompilation-avoidance in the presence of Template Haskell, which can cause severe performance issues on large codebases with heavy use of TH.

+For any project where you don't have this problem, use [Haskell Language Server](https://github.com/haskell/haskell-language-server/).